TeCoEd/minecraft-photobooth/worksheet.md

 ## Finding where I am?

-When you are playing Minecraft your the program will need to check that you are inside the Photo booth, if you are then it will trigger the take_the_pic function and take a picture.
+When you are playing Minecraft your the program will need to check that you are inside the Photo booth, if you are then it will trigger the `take_the_pic` function and take a picture.
 To do this Minecraft needs to know where you are in the world, it needs to measure and record your position.
-To find your position you use the code, `pos = mc.player.getPos()`.
+To find your position you use the code, `x, y, x = mc.player.getPos()`.
 This measures the `x`, `y`, `z` position of your player.
-You can then use print pos.x to print the `x` value.
+You can then use `print pos.x` to print the `x` value.
 Now you now the position of the player you can test to see if they are in the Photo booth.

-1. Add the function to your PiCamera Program
+1. Add the function below to your PiCamera program

 ``` python
 def where_am_i():